 The City of Sumner is taking steps to replace its existing Public Works maintenance facility.
-Planned for 6 buildings on a 6-acre site, the program allocates space for administrative, crew, vehicle and maintenance staff, supported by shops and storage for vehicles, materials and equipment.
+Within seven buildings planned for a 6-acre site, the program allocates space for administrative, crew, vehicle and maintenance staff, supported by shops and storage for vehicles, materials and equipment.

 Over recent years, local farmland has become increasingly claimed for light commercial and industrial development.
 The new maintenance facility sits between warehouses and single-family homes, a transitional location that gives it a role as a noise and visual buffer between these disparate uses.
 Its architecture employs form and material to soften public-facing facades.